 When something is built or placed on property without permission, it is trespassing.
 The Regional District does not have bylaws that deal with trespassing and cannot impose penalties if someone trespasses on property, or compel them to remove fences, buildings or other items wrongfully placed.

 If someone has trespassed on land, a lawyer can be consulted to determine if there are grounds for a private lawsuit.

 Also, consider verifying the property line as neighbours can often disagree on its location.
 Hire a surveyor for this as the Regional District does not have the ability to conduct legal surveys.

 The Zoning Bylaw establishes minimum distances for placing buildings and certain other things near property lines.
 These setback requirements vary depending on the zone a property is in and whenever someone builds on a property, it is their responsibility to meet applicable setback requirements.

 Is there a setback issue that should be investigated?
 Submit a complaint.

 Much of the authority for protecting the environment, including lakes and streams, rests with other government agencies.
 For example, many regulations prohibiting pollution of the environment, including water, are under the jurisdiction of the Province of British Columbia and can be reported at 1-877-952-RAPP or online.

-However, the Regional District does have some authority to protect lakes in designating Development Permit Areas around certain lakes.
-Within these areas anyone who wishes to perform land development (building, excavating, removing trees, etc.) must first obtain a development permit from the Regional District.
+However, the Regional District does have authority to protect lakes in designating Development Permit Areas around certain lakes.
+Anyone who wishes to perform land development (building, excavating, removing trees, etc.) within these areas must first obtain a development permit from the Regional District.
 This development permit is in addition to any other permits they may need, like a building permit.
 Development permit applications are reviewed by the Regional District to ensure appropriate steps are taken to protect the natural environment.
-For more information visit the on the development permit webpage.
+For more information visit the development permit webpage.